Best Seller

 Original Recording Format: Analog Tape

-This double album includes 93 minutes of never-before-heard studio recordings by the great Bill Evans with captivating performances by Evans in solo, duo, and trio settings.
+Some Other Time (The Lost Session From The Black Forest) is a Double Album with 93 minutes of never-before-heard studio recordings by the great Bill Evans with captivating performances by legendary Jazz Pianist Bill Evans in solo, duo, and trio settings.
 It is one of the most extraordinary musical archeological finds.

 The recordings on this album constitute the material from a June 20, 1968 session recorded by Hans Georg Brunner-Schwer (HGBS) and Joachim-Ernst Brendt in Germany’s Black Forest that was originally intended for release on HGBS’s legendary MPS label but for some reason were never released.